-Getting approved for a personal loan while you still have a bankruptcy filing on your credit report can be challenging but not impossible.
-Your bankruptcy filing will have less and less of an impact on your credit score as more time goes by.
+Finances can feel personal after bankruptcy.
+And getting approved for a personal loan while you still have a bankruptcy filing on your credit report can be challenging but not impossible.
+Your bankruptcy filing will have less of an impact on your credit score as more time goes by.
 Shop for different lenders, and stay away from predatory lenders at all costs.

-Start with our recommended lenders to find a personal loan after bankruptcy today.
+Start with Benzinga’s recommended lenders to find a personal loan after bankruptcy today.

 Can you get a personal loan after filing for bankruptcy?